Croydon/cubescript/README.md

-# libcubescript
+# CubeScript

 ![CubeScript REPL](https://ftp.octaforge.org/q66/random/libcs_repl.gif)

 ## Overview

-Libcubescript is an embeddable implementation of the CubeScript scripting language.
+CubeScript is an embeddable implementation of the CubeScript scripting language.
 CubeScript is the console/config language of the Cube engines/games (and derived engines/games).
 It's a simplistic language defined around the idea of everything being a string, with Lisp-like syntax (allowing various